AdobeDocs/graphql-mesh-gateway/src/pages/gateway/getting-started.md

 ## Configure your environment

 Once you have an Adobe IO account, you can use the CLI interface to start configuring your APIs with the schema management service.
-This process is optional and the CLI will run without it.
-However, if you want to customize your `baseUrl` or `apiKey`:

 1. Install the [schema management plugin] in your project directory:

    ```bash
    aio plugins:install @adobe/aio-cli-plugin-api-mesh
    ```

+### Configure `baseUrl` and `apiKey`

+These steps are optional and the CLI will run without them.
+If you want to customize your `baseUrl` or `apiKey`, follow these steps:

 1. Create a `config.json` file in your working directory with the following parameters: